shapecode/twig-string-loader-bundle/README.md

 }
 ```

-You also have to add `ShapecodeTwigStringLoaderBundle` to your `AppKernel.php`:
+You also have to add `ShapecodeTwigStringLoaderBundle` to your `AppKernel.php` ...

 ``` php
 <?php